“I would rather be attacked than unnoticed. For the worst thing, you can do to an author is to be silent as to his works.”

 The fair breeze blew, the white foam flew, | The furrow followed free, | We were the first that ever burst | Into that silent s – The Rime of the Ancient Mariner (Samuel Taylor Coleridge)

 Contrast and compare

 The use of analogy is vast and extensive in literature through the ages.
-An analogy is the comparison drawn between two ideas or things that are apparently dissimilar but helps the reader to grasp the writer's point of view quite easily with an explanation or a twist in it that tells all.
-Analogies help the readers grasp complex and abstract ideas in relation to everyday things, quite often mundane and routinely.
-The following are some of the examples of analogy as observed in literature.
+An analogy is a comparison drawn between two ideas or things that are apparently dissimilar but helps the reader to grasp the writer's point of view quite easily with an explanation or a twist in it that tells all.
+Analogies help the readers grasp complex and abstract ideas in relation to everyday things, quite often mundane and routine.
+The following are some examples of analogy as observed in the literature.

 Read from some humbler poet, | Whose songs gushed from his heart, | As showers from the clouds of summer, | Or tears from the eyelids start. – The Day is Done (H.W.
 Longfellow)

 Here, Longfellow draws an analogy between the gushing of his poems and the gushing of tears from the eye or rains from the summer clouds.

 Memory is to love what the saucer is to the cup. – The House in Paris (Elizabeth Bowen)

 Here, the inseparable, as well as needful nature of the relationship between a cup and a saucer has been used as an analogy to explain the relationship between memory and love.